craigbridges/Reportr/README.md

 # Reportr
-Reportr is a .NET reporting framework, designed from the ground up as a lightweight solution to solving various reporting problems faced in .NET applications.
+Reportr is a .NET template orientated reporting framework, designed from the ground up as a lightweight solution to solving various reporting problems faced in .NET applications.
 Typical problems Reportr can be used to solve include:

 - Generating complex dashboards
 - Generating and exporting system integrated reports